Veterinary clinic: pet owners, pets, visits, documents, and reminders

 The scenario is built from existing capabilities:

-• Reminders — follow-up checks, vaccinations, treatments, and control calls become dated tasks.
+- Reminders — follow-up checks, vaccinations, preventive visits, and owner calls become dated tasks.

 Visits, Pets, and Team Work

 Every visit needs a clear route: who accepted the owner, which pet is booked, which documents are needed, what must be prepared, who owns the room, who follows up after the visit, and when the next contact is due.
-A first visit, vaccination, planned procedure, grooming, lab test, or follow-up check may each have a different route, but responsibility must stay visible.
+A first visit, vaccination, planned procedure, grooming, organizational-result handoff, or follow-up check may each have a different route, but responsibility must stay visible.

 If the owner reschedules, the task is updated.
 If the doctor asks someone to prepare a document or contact the owner after the visit, the assignment is recorded next to the visit.
 If a follow-up check or vaccination reminder is needed, it does not stay in the receptionist's memory; it becomes a dated task with an assignee.